vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Bug Fix ][ Breadcrumb ] Fix in case of filter search result category & keyword
+[ Bug Fix ] Fixed a bug that CSS for edit screen is not loaded in iframe [ Bug Fix ][ Breadcrumb ] Fix in case of filter search result category & keyword

 = 1.39.1 =